-In August 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2018-15 which aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal-use software license).
+In August 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2018-15, which aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal-use software license).
 This ASU is effective for annual and interim reporting periods beginning after December 15, 2019.
 Early adoption is permitted, including adoption in any interim period.
 The amendments should be applied either retrospectively or prospectively to all implementation costs incurred after the date of adoption.
-The Company is evaluating the impact this ASU will have on its consolidated financial statements and whether to early adopt.
+The Company is evaluating the impact this ASU will have on its consolidated financial statements and will adopt ASU 2018-15 in the first quarter of 2020 using the prospective approach.

-In August 2018, the FASB issued ASU 2018-13 which removes, modifies and adds certain disclosure requirements in Accounting Standards Codification ("ASC") Topic 820, Fair Value Measurement.
+In August 2018, the FASB issued ASU 2018-13, which removes, modifies and adds certain disclosure requirements in Accounting Standards Codification ("ASC") Topic 820, Fair Value Measurement.
 This ASU is effective for annual and interim reporting periods beginning after December 15, 2019, with early adoption permitted.
 Entities are permitted to adopt any removed or modified disclosures and delay adoption of the additional disclosures until the effective date of the ASU.
 Certain amendments must be applied prospectively while others are to be applied on a retrospective basis to all periods presented.
-The Company is evaluating the impact this ASU will have on its consolidated financial statements and whether to early adopt.
+The Company is evaluating the impact this ASU will have on its consolidated financial statements and will adopt ASU 2018-13 in the first quarter of 2020.

-In January 2017, the FASB issued ASU 2017-04 which eliminates the requirement to calculate the implied fair value of goodwill to measure a goodwill impairment charge (Step 2 of the goodwill impairment test).
+In January 2017, the FASB issued ASU 2017-04, which eliminates the requirement to calculate the implied fair value of goodwill to measure a goodwill impairment charge (Step 2 of the goodwill impairment test).
 Instead, an impairment charge will be based on the excess of the carrying amount over the fair value.
 This ASU is effective for annual and interim impairment tests performed in periods beginning after December 15, 2019.
 Early adoption is permitted for annual and interim goodwill impairment testing dates after January 1, 2017.
-The Company is evaluating the impact this ASU will have on its consolidated financial statements and whether to early adopt.
+The Company is evaluating the impact this ASU will have on its consolidated financial statements and plans to adopt ASU 2017-04 in the first quarter of 2020.